-- 1. Uniforms: See course syllabi for dress code for specific practicum experiences.
+1. Uniforms: See course syllabi for dress code for specific practicum experiences.
 It is expected that students dress in a professional manner.
-Dress attire will include a white laboratory coat with the Ouachita Baptist University Nursing patch and scrubs, or business casual dress with white laboratory coat with the Ouachita Baptist University Nursing patch.
-Scrub color will be Ouachita Baptist University purple.
-The faculty will provide you with the name and number of the color. - 2.
-Ouachita Baptist University Nursing Patch: To be attached on the left arm of white laboratory coat.
+Dress attire will include a white laboratory coat with the Ouachita Baptist University Nursing patch, embroidered emblem and scrubs, or business casual dress with white laboratory coat with the Ouachita Baptist University Nursing patch and embroidered emblem.
+The scrub color will be black.
+The faculty will provide you with the approved uniform name and number.

+- 2. Ouachita Baptist University Nursing Patch and Embroidered emblem: The patch should be attached on the left arm of white laboratory coat and the emblem on the right front.
 Available for purchase at Print Mania in Arkadelphia, Arkansas. - 3.
-Name Pins: Students are responsible for ordering name pins by contacting Print Mania in Arkadelphia, AR.
-The name pin is to be placed on the left upper chest of the practicum coat. - 4.
+Badges will be ordered by Junior level students during the Junior orientation for on-campus students and by the Administrative Assistant for Online RN to BSN students and BSN DE students.
+Badges will be placed on the upper left chest of the practicum coat. - 4.
 Stethoscope: It is required that students purchase their own stethoscope.
 It should have two heads (diaphragm and bell type). - 5.
 Nursing Shoes: 2nd semester senior students will wear white or black nursing shoes that cover the entire foot.
-The following will not be allowed: Shoes with holes, cloth tennis shoes, slides, sandal-type, Mary-Jane type, open toes/heels, or clogs due to safety and infection control purposes. - 6.
+The following will not be allowed: Shoes with holes, cloth tennis shoes, slides, sandal-type, Mary-Jane, open toes/heels, or clogs due to safety and infection control purposes. - 6.
 Other: Bandage scissors, watch with a second hand, a pen light, and a black pen are required for practicum experiences.
 Charting cannot be in colors such as purple, pink, green, etc.